Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-frontend-using-ammyui/Post.md

 Ammy is a JSON-like layout language which compiles to XAML and also has some cool extra features.

-I've never been a big fan of XAML, so it got me interested and I decided to use it when starting one of my projects [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).
+I've never been a big fan of XAML, so it got me interested and I decided to use it when starting one of my projects, [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).

 ## Installation